 In December 2012, the SEC initiated administrative proceedings against the China affiliates of five accounting firms, including our independent registered public accounting firm, Ernst & Young Hua Ming LLP, alleging that they refused to produce audit work papers and other documents related to certain China-based companies under investigation by the SEC for potential accounting fraud, and thus violated U.S. securities laws and SEC rules and regulations.
-On January 22, 2014, an SEC administrative law judge ruled in favor of the SEC, issuing an initial decision which censured each of the accounting firms for failure to provide their audit work papers to the SEC and ordered a six-month suspension of Ernst & Young Hua Ming LLP's and the other China-based affiliates of the Big Four accounting firms' right to practice before the SEC.
-On February 12, 2014, four of these PRC-based accounting firms appealed to the SEC against this decision.
-In February 2015, each of the four PRC-based accounting firms agreed to a censure and to pay a fine to the SEC to settle the dispute and avoid suspension of their ability to practice before the SEC.
-The firms' ability to continue to serve all their respective clients is not affected by the settlement.
-The settlement stays the current proceeding for four years, during which time the firms are required to follow detailed procedures to seek to provide the SEC with access to Chinese firms' audit documents via China Securities Regulatory Commission ("CSRC").
-If a firm does not follow the procedures, the SEC could impose penalties such as suspensions, or it could restart the administrative proceedings or commence a new, expedited administrative proceeding against the non-compliant firm.
+On January 22, 2014, an SEC administrative law judge ruled in favor of the SEC, issuing an initial decision which censured each of the accounting firms for failure to provide their audit work papers to the SEC and ordered a sixmonth suspension of Ernst & Young Hua Ming LLP's and the other China-based affiliates of the Big Four accounting firms' right to practice before the SEC.
+On February 12, 2014, four of these China-based accounting firms appealed to the SEC against this decision.
+In February 2015, each of the four China-based accounting firms' ability to continue to serve all their respective clients is not affected by the settlement.
+The settlement stays the current proceeding for four years, during which time the firms are required to follow detailed procedures to seek to provide the SEC could impose penalties such as suspensions, or it could restart the administrative proceedings or commence a new, expedited administrative proceeding against the non-compliant firm.
 The settlement did not require the firms to admit to any violation of law and preserves the firms' legal defenses in the event the administrative proceeding is restarted.